#15 Cigarette Butts

 Are you aware that discarded cigarette butts are the most collected item in worldwide beach cleanups annually?
-The Keep America Beautiful Program surveyed Americans and found that 77% of people didn’t think cigarette butts were litter.
+The Keep America Beautiful program surveyed Americans and found that 77% didn’t think cigarette butts were litter.
 In fact, cigarette butts are a form of non-biodegradable litter that pollute streets, rivers, and oceans worldwide.

 Up in smoke, litter is no joke.

 With 1 billion cigarette smokers worldwide, the environmental impact of cigarette butts is substantial.
 It is estimated that trillions of toxic cigarette butts have been discarded into the environment – and with over 5 trillion cigarettes produced annually – it’s bound to get worse.
 Shifting our mindset on the proper disposal of cigarette butts is necessary for the health of our environment.

 - Approximately 10 million cigarettes are purchased every minute, worldwide.